prirai/laravel-social-media/README.md

 - Public key infrastructure for secure communication
 - OTP-based verification for email and password reset
 - Secure on-screen keyboard for OTP entry to prevent keylogging
+- Blockchain-based immutable record of verifications and actions
+- File size validation and warnings

 ## Development Guidelines